-If you run MATLAB single- or multi-processor jobs routinely, you may have had the experience of denied MATLAB access or having your MATLAB batch jobs killed due to unavailable MATLAB licenses.
+If you run MATLAB jobs routinely, you may have had the experience of denied MATLAB access or having your MATLAB batch jobs killed due to unavailable MATLAB licenses.
 This can be avoided if you compile your MATLAB application into an executable with the MATLAB

-- The starting, or “main,” program for a standalone must be a MATLAB command function, i.e., a function m-file with no output.
-It can either be your original main (then, it must be a command function) or you can create a command function wrapper as the new “main” which in turn calls the original main.
-A wrapper is more appealing as it enables MATLAB applications to be kept completely separate from corresponding standalone operations.
+- The starting, or “main,” program must be a function — with or without returning output.
+The standalone, regardless, will not return any output.
+You can use either the original main or you create a command function wrapper as the new “main” which in turn calls the original main.
+For many, a wrapper may be more appealing as it enables the original program to be kept completely separate from the corresponding standalone program.

 - All runtime input parameters are always passed to the standalone as strings.
 Any passed string parameter intended as